-Initially, four proposed sites were planned to be single-bit holes (VB-12A, VB-14A, TT-4A, and GT-4A), meaning that coring proceeds into basement until the bit fails.
-From past drilling of seamount lavas, it was estimated that this would penetrate $\sim 80-100$ m into igneous rock.
-Three of the four sites drilled during Expedition 391 represented single-bit holes.
-Penetration was less than expected at Sites U1576 and U1577 because massive lava flows were encountered and led to slow penetration rates.
-Two proposed sites were planned to establish two-bit holes (FR-1B and CT-4A), meaning that the hole will be cored first with one bit and that bit will be replaced when it wears out.
-Owing to lack of time, only one two-bit hole, at Site U1578, was drilled.
+Initially, four proposed sites were planned to be single-bit holes (VB-12A, VB-14A, TT-4A, and GT-4A), meaning that coring proceeds into basement until the bit fails or allotted time expires.
+From past drilling of seamount lavas, it was estimated that this would penetrate ~80-100 m into igneous rock.
+Three of the four sites drilled during Expedition 391 and both sites drilled during Expedition 397T were single-bit holes.
+Penetration was less than expected at Site U1577 because massive lava flows encountered led to slow penetration rates coupled with reduced time for operations.
+Penetration at Site U1584 was also less than planned because indurated volcaniclastics were encountered, so time was saved for future operations by terminating drilling early.
+Two proposed sites were planned to establish two-bit holes (FR-1B and CT-4A), meaning that the hole would be cored first with one bit and that bit replaced when it wears out.
+Owing to lack of time, only one two-bit hole (Site U1578) was drilled.

-Changing the bit for drilling a two-bit hole requires raising and taking apart the drill string, which requires ~8 h, depending on water depth.
+Changing the bit for drilling a two-bit hole requires raising and taking apart the drill string, which requires \sim 8 h, depending on water depth.
 After the bit is replaced on the bottom-hole assembly (BHA), it is lowered to the seafloor by reassembling the drill string, which takes about the same amount of time as raising it.
 Hole reentry is possible with a reentry cone on the seafloor.
 The cone is located with the aid of sonar and a subsea camera, and the ship's crew positions the ship above the cone so that the drill string can be lowered into the hole.
-Re-entry was accomplished using a free-fall funnel as the seafloor cone because this device is usually the most economical in terms of time.
+Reentry was accomplished using a free-fall funnel as the seafloor cone because this device is usually the most economical in terms of time.
 This funnel is assembled around the drill string and then dropped to the seafloor.